cbmr-data/cbmr-data.github.io/esrum/source/usage/access/connecting_troubleshooting.rst

 .. image:: /usage/images/connecting_ssh_timeout.gif
    :class: gif

 #.
-Firstly verify that you are (still) a member of the appropriate group
-   as described in :ref:`s_applying_for_access`, as UCPH-IT may automatically revoke your memberships under certain conditions.
-No notifications are sent when that happens!

-#.
-Secondly verify that you are correctly connected to the UCPH network:
+Firstly verify that you are correctly connected to the UCPH network:

    #.
 You must either use a wired connection while physically at CBMR.
    #.
 Or you must connect via the UCPH VPN.